-Applied Music (private instruction) is required of all music majors; each course may be repeated three times.
+Applied Music (private instruction) requires permission of the department head and is required of all music majors.
 Applied music students may be assigned participation in designated ensembles in addition to required ensembles.
 Ensembles are given in the curricula in Music and Music Education.

-Eight hours of credit may be obtained at the freshman and sophomore level in any applied area; 8-12 hours may be obtained at the junior and senior level.
 To qualify for three hours per semester, a student must have a minimum 3.50 cumulative GPA in applied music, a 3.00 cumulative GPA in total hours, junior standing and recommendation of the instructor.